arjunkc/scanner-scripts/README.md

 LOGDIR       | Self explanatory
 DUPLEXTYPE   | Can take two values, manual or automatic. manual implies you have a single sided scanner,and you must scan the odd pages, and the flip it around and scan the even pages.
 SOURCE=""    | This is the paper source for the scanner.
 You can set this yourself by using `scanimage`.
 Needs sane and libsane to be installed, but you already knew that.
 DUPLEXSOURCE | This is the paper source when duplex scanning.
 You can set this yourself by using `scanimage` as above.
+FILEDPI      | This is the dots per inch or resolution of the File.
+Set by default to 300.
+IMAGEDPI     | This is the dots per inch or resolution of the image.
+Set by default to 300.
+IMAGEHEIGHT  | This is the image height.
+Leave empty to autodetect.
+Set it if you want to scan an image with small physical dimensions at high resolutions
+IMAGEWIDTH   | This is the image width.
+Leave empty to autodetect.

 ## How it works